Baltimore Lead Paint Study: Aftermath

 After the study ended, many poor, African-American children ended up with neurological disabilities as a result, often incurring permanent nervous damage.
-Therefore, the study was not beneficial for the children themselves in terms of their health.
 In addition to having to cope with the impacted health of their children, parents also felt deceived by KKI team by being shown housing without full details behind the lead treatment quality of the properties they stayed in.
 Thus, criticism was made that both the children and parents were exploited by the study.
 Comparisons were made to the infamous Tuskegee Syphilis Study due to the similar affected demographic groups, in terms of race and class, lack of clear and explicit consent to participate in each study, lack of adequate care provided during each study, and the long-term, devastating impact of the study's condition on the subject's quality of life.
 Parallels between arguments on the implications and benefits of the research for each study followed suit, strengthening the idea that among other social and economic fronts, minorities also faced discrimination in the context of medicine.

 KKI saw extensive repercussions over the study.
 A class action lawsuit for deliberate exposure and negligence was filed against KKI in 2001.
 The Johns Hopkins Internal Review Board was criticized for allowing the study to proceed in spite of federal regulations on using children as patients in studies.
 The defense argued that the study did not actually put the subjects at risk since the administrators of study only reduced lead content and collected blood rather than explicitly inducing lead poisoning in children and that the parents ultimately still had the choice to live elsewhere.